icegoat9/ssp8ee/DEVNOTES.md

 Keeping a rough scratchpad of some running dev notes here, rather than in the [README.md](README.md) which was already too long.

-## PICO8 Edu Edition @URL Format
+# PICO8 Edu Edition @URL Format

-Some notes from just a few hours of trial-and-error investigating what this format is.
+This is the format created by SAVE @URL in PICO-8, which saves a sufficiently-small program as a URL that can be shared with other users of the PICO8 Education Edition.
+I didn't find this format documented anywhere, so here are running notes from a few hours of trial-and-error investigating how it works.
+Anything below could have errors (or could become obsolete with changes after March 2025 when I'm writing this).

 `https://www.pico-8-edu.com/?c=FOO&g=BAR`

-Where, with a few caveats, FOO is the b64 urlsafe-encoded code and BAR is the encoded spritesheet data. `&g=...` can be omitted if not used.
+Where, with a few [caveats](#b64-error), FOO is the b64 urlsafe-encoded code and BAR is the encoded spritesheet data. `&g=...` can be omitted if not used.

-By looking at how the encoded @URL changes if I change single characters or pixels in PICO8, there's some compression (some form of run-length encoding at least for sprite data-- most obvious if you have a row of pixels of the same color) applied to the code before b64 encoding.
+By looking at how the encoded @URL changes if I change single characters of code or pixels in PICO8, there's also some compression applied to the input before the b64 encoding (some form of run-length encoding at least for sprite data-- most obvious if you have a row of pixels of the same color).
 However, the P8 Edu Edition can accept uncompressed data in the URL as well, which is what I started with just to get something working quickly.

-Note: It's possible this is all already well-understood and documented somewhere on the PICO8 site or is used in other PICO8 export formats, I haven't dug into those, but it was fun to spend a few hours poking around.
+Note: It's possible this is all already well-understood and documented somewhere, but it's fun to spend some time exploring and learning.

-### Spritesheet
+## Spritesheet

 Using the SAVE @URL command on some simple carts and looking at the generated URL, I see that: